ChrisTitusTech/website/content/posts/2023/sony-playstation-is-the-devil.md

 ## Playstation is #1

-Playstation has far and wide the largest marketshare in the gaming space.
+Playstation has the largest market share in the gaming space.
 It's main operating system is based on FreeBSD and is often toted as a good thing in the open source circles.
 By comparison, Microsoft's Xbox is completely closed and uses it's own DirectX 12 to perform most of the gaming in the console.
+What if I told you...
+They are really the same!

 Sony Playstation has undoubtedly carved its name as a prominent player in the gaming industry, boasting impressive hardware capabilities, a diverse library of games, and a passionate fanbase.
 While the Playstation offers an immersive gaming experience, it is important to acknowledge its limitations when it comes to fostering open-source development.
 This article aims to shed light on why Sony Playstation is not conducive to open-source initiatives and explore the implications of its closed ecosystem.